Real name: Vincent Markowski

 Received several e-mails asking about this book vs. my Old Corral section on Tyler.
 The book contains lots of family info and photos; there's lots more detail and photos on Tyler's weightlifting, Los Angeles Athletic Club and AAU period; there's a bunch of photos of Tom and his wife Jeanne Martel, including some marriage photos; there's info on Tom's real estate business; there's a Tyler filmography; and you'll learn the real details about the medical problems which caused his death in 1954.
 Lots of new and interesting tidbits ... and a good read.

-September, 2011 update: Bobby Copeland has no copies left of the book.
-You may find a copy on amazon or one of the used book companies.
+The book is now out of print.
+You may find a copy on amazon, eBay, or one of the used book companies.

 For many of us, the B western "talking" picture represents Maynard, Jones, McCoy, Boyd, Autry, Rogers and a few others who enjoyed relatively high production budgets and commanded impressive salaries for all, or at least some portion of their starring careers.
 Yet these noble knights of the range must be recognized as the upper echelon of their profession, for when evaluating the lowly B oater as a whole, most who galloped the running insert roads received workmanlike wages and substantially lesser glory and paychecks.